 A church’s approach to the symbol reveals what it thinks about salvation itself.
 Baptism is a joyful and reverent time.
 We rejoice because we love to see Christ honored by the obedience of His disciples.
 We are reverent because baptism symbolizes our deliverance from God’s wrath in our salvation.

-Our baptism services will usually take place on a Sunday.
-We will enjoy a time of singing before the actual baptisms.
+Our baptism services will usually take place on a Sunday morning at the start of our service.
 Each candidate will read the personal testimony he/she prepared beforehand (3-5 minutes in length) before being baptized.
-Following the service, the audience will greet those baptized and encourage them for their obedience to Christ.

 It is not the practice of Truth Community to baptize young children.
 We realize that differs from the customs of some, so we want to explain our reasoning here.

 We love children and affirm salvation is available to every child who comes to Christ.
 The Lord is gracious to children and said, “The kingdom of heaven belongs to such as these” (Matthew 19:13-15).
 Christ saves many at a young age.
 We rejoice in that manifestation of His mercy.
 We preach the gospel to children and encourage their every expression of faith.